 It was a memorable day.
 Finally, a year after completing my LiveGlam makeup artist certification (read more about my experience here), I applied makeup on a client.
-Okay....it was my best friend, but client sounds so much cooler!
+Okay....it was someone I knew, but client sounds so much cooler!
 This was something I have wanted to do for a very long time.
 Long before I even considered signing up for LiveGlam.
 Truth be told?
 I was too nervous to take that first step.
 Luckily, my friend pushed me to follow my passion.

 So, we arranged for her to come over to my place so I could do her makeup.
 I spent that morning setting up my work station, looking over my course notes, and planning out a warm smokey eye makeup look.
 In my head, I started to picture something that was glamorous, flatting, and versatile.

 Which is how I wound up combining shadows from the Smashbox Photo Eyes Matte palette and the Anastasia Beverly Hills Master Palette by Mario.
 Then I added some pencil eyeliner, and a few coats of mascara.
 The skin was simple yet polished, with foundation, concealer, light contouring, and lots of highlight on the cheeks.
 Then to finish it all off.....I added a rosy blush, a nude lipstick, and just a hint of a peach-toned gloss.

 Overall, I was pretty happy with the way the look turned out.
 I think it would be great for a wedding, dinner date, or a night out.
 Though we did take pictures, they were for educational purposes (for me to study, so I can improve next time).
 So instead of sharing those with you today, I will let you take a peek at the makeup look I wore on my day as a makeup artist.
 I kept it simple and smokey on the eyes with a light wash of purple on the lips.
 Quick and easy....so I could get back to prepping my work station!